choupit0/MassVulScan/README.md

 **I invite you to read the file "requirements.txt" if you have difficulties.
 It will tell you how to install each of the prerequisites.**

-**Otherwise, the script can install for you all the prerequisites.
-You have just to launch the script like this the first time:**
+**Otherwise, the script will install all necessary prerequisites for you at runtime.
+Or, you just need to call the install script like this the first time:**
 ```
 (root or sudo) sources/installation.sh --auto-installation-latest (latest packages of Nmap and Masscan ~5 minutes)
 ```